huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_bandwidth.md

 The arguments of this data source act as filters for querying the available bandwidth in the current tenant.
 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the bandwidth.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `name` - (Required) The name of the Shared Bandwidth to retrieve.